 Long non-coding RNAs (long ncRNAs, lncRNAs) are defined as transcripts longer than 200 nucleotides that are not translated into protein.
 The conservation of long ncRNAs is assessed on a case by case basis.

 Enhancers, promoters, and regulatory regions can influence multiple genes.
 In addition, they can be localized far away from the gene(s) that they affect.
 Thus, it is misleading to name them based on the gene for which regulation was first recognized.

 Enhancers, promoters, and regulatory regions are to be symbolized as:

-Different alleles of a gene or locus can be distinguished by a number of methods, including DNA fragment length, protein electrophoretic mobility, or variant physiological or morphological phenotype.
+Different alleles of a gene or locus can be distinguished by a number of methods, including DNA fragment length, protein electrophoretic mobility, sequence comparison, or variant physiological or morphological phenotype.